This post may contain affiliate links. Please read my disclaimer for more information.

-Whether you’re a coffee-lover, fond of an energy drink the effects of caffeine will diminish if you’re consuming too much, and no matter how much caffeine you drink won’t help this.
+Whether you’re a coffee-lover, or fond of an energy drink, the effects of caffeine will diminish if you’re consuming too much, and no matter how much caffeine you drink won’t help this.

 With prolonged exposure to coffee, faster metabolism, and non-sticky receptors, your body soon starts to build a tolerance against caffeine.
 This happens when you become a regular and avid coffee drinker.

 With everyday caffeine, your brain becomes tolerant by creating more sleep receptors and speeding up your metabolism.

 Once your tolerance is too high, it starts having little effect whatsoever on your body and brain.

 You might need to drink a heavy dosage to feel that punch again, and the increased dosage won’t last long, either.

 If you have reached a particular stage where caffeine does nothing to you and you demand a more significant portion of caffeine consumption, it’s best to take a break.